rweigel/phys305/flux.md

 <img src="figures/Flux-1D-5a.svg" width="100%"/>

 The above diagram shows particles flowing outwards at a constant velocity at a given point in time.
 The number of particles that pass the red line on the inner circle per second must equal the number per second that pass through the red line on the outer circle if the spacing between the blue dots is to remain constant.
 Given that this must be true if the particles flow at a constant velocity, we conclude that the flux through the inner red line must be the same as that through the outer red line.
-To complete the justification, note that this argument does not depend on the length of the inner red line - if it is a full circle, the same arguments apply and we conclude the flux through the inner circle must equal that through the outer circle.
+To complete the justification, note that this argument does not depend on the length of the inner red line - if it is a full circle, the same arguments apply, and we conclude the flux through the inner circle must equal that through the outer circle.

 **Approach II** -- Mathematically